 Chronic renal failure has many symptoms including drooling.
 It can result in loss of weight, increased thirst and urination, and bad breath.
 When waste products build up in the bloodstream they cause ulcers.
 Kidney failure is one of the most common causes of death in cats.

 Your vet will take blood and give IV fluids.
 The appropriate medication will be administered, and advice will be given on diets that protect the stomach.

 Older cats may continuously dribble if they have oral tumours.
 This is accompanied by an unpleasant odour.
 Tumours growing under the tongue can cause difficulty in eating.
 If the drool is bloody then this is an indication that the disease is progressing.

 Cancers can develop anywhere but often in the mouth.
 Signs include the inability to close the mouth, not eating, bad breath, and drooling.

 Depending on the diagnosis your cat may not be able to continue with any quality of life.
 Treatments may include chemotherapy, radiation, and possible surgery.
 You will have to manage any incurable disease with your vet’s assistance.

 When you take your cat for a diagnosis you’ll need to provide as much information as you can.
 You vet will consider several factors when making a diagnosis.
 These include the amount of time your cat has been drooling, whether your cat has been vomiting, other symptoms, and your cat’s medical history.

 Putting a cat to sleep may be the kindest decision you can make when your cat is suffering.
-At-home cat euthanasia will be carried out by a caring and qualified vet who knows how to look after your pet and you.
-This peaceful end of life procedure will be provided to meet all your needs and wishes.
+A qualified vet will be carry out the procedure at your home.
+They know how to look after your pet and you.
+The design of this peaceful end of life procedure meets all your needs and wishes.